odonnellrory/odonnellrory.github.io/docs/index.md

-# Homelab
+# Home

-This is an automated journal for my home network projects.
+Hi, this is an automated journal for my home network projects.